gelisam/hawk/doc/README.md

 3,6,9
 ```

-It is also possible to change the `--record-delimiter` using `-D`.
 By default, records are separated by newlines.
+To change the `--record-delimiter`, use the `-D` flag.
 As you can see, delimiters can be longer than a single character.

 ```bash
 > printf "x1*y1*z1 + x2*y2*z2" | hawk -D' + ' -d'*' -a 'L.transpose'